-The human capital employed by an FM organisation is operating at optimal efficiency.
+The human capital employed by an Facilities Management organisation is operating at optimal efficiency.
 This means that not only will the contract be delivered according to agreed SLA’s, but allows scope for managing and tracking unplanned events (for example: a spillage on a concourse).

 Challenge 3: Paper-thin margins

-Using FM management software enables facilities management organisations to focus on deploying people in the places where they can be most effective: on the front line and managing strategic functions.
+Using Facilities Management software enables facilities management organisations to focus on deploying people in the places where they can be most effective: on the front line and managing strategic functions.
 By coupling intelligent task allocation and team scheduling with smart tracking and reporting, the need to manually fill out paper reports, re-key data into excel spreadsheets or call employees to check availability is removed.

-Alongside efficiencies created by appropriate scheduling, reporting becomes real-time, enabling FM organisations to make immediate adjustments and improvements delivering a better overall client experience and increasing the likelihood of contract renewal.
+Alongside efficiencies created by appropriate scheduling, reporting becomes real-time, enabling Facilities Management organisations to make immediate adjustments and improvements delivering a better overall client experience and increasing the likelihood of contract renewal.

 Challenge 4: Complexity of operation

-By being operating a quality service within an incredibly short amount of time, FM organisations can save aviation companies from financial penalties associated with delayed departures.
+By being operating a quality service within an incredibly short amount of time, Facilities Management organisations can save aviation companies from financial penalties associated with delayed departures.